Posted on 150 Comments

 Gooseneck arms on an elegant dining chair mimic English classics, like the popular Queen Anne style.

-Harden Furniture ValueThe shell carvings and full bonnet on a Harden highboy highlight the beautiful work of early American masters.
+harden furniture valueThe shell carvings and full bonnet on a Harden highboy highlight the beautiful work of early American masters.

 And of course, the ornate overlays often found on a Harden secretary or curio cabinet echo the works of Thomas Chippendale.